Trigger Warning: If you have been sexually assaulted, this guide may contain information that is painful or difficult to read.

-With so much stigma surrounding sexual assault, it’s necessary to first have an understanding of what constitutes a sexual assault.
+With so much stigma surrounding sexual assault, it’s necessary to first have an understanding of the definition of sexual assault.
 This type of assault unfortunately takes many forms.
-When considering a sexual assault, it’s important to remember that the incident is never the victim’s fault and that if force was used and the actions were not wanted or agreed to (consent), an assault occured.
+When considering a sexual assault, it’s important to remember that the incident is never the victim’s fault and that if force or coercion was used and the actions were nonconsensual – not wanted or agreed to (having a person’s consent), an assault occurred.

 - attempted rape

-- forcing victim to perform sexual acts (i.e. oral or other forms of sex)
+- forcing victim to perform sexual acts (i.e. oral penetration or other forms of sex)

 Consideration Of Force In Sexual Assault

 Force is not simply defined as physical force, such as holding a person down to assault them.
-Force can also be emotional or psychological force.
+Force can also be when one person coerces another with emotional or psychological force.
 Examples of this include threats and verbal abuse.
 If the person who assaulted you threatened to hurt you, your children, your family, or themselves, this is an act of force.

 Consideration Of Consent In Sexual Assault

 Every sexual assault case hinges largely on the consideration of consent.
-Consent in a sexual act means all parties were in agreeance to the act.
+Consent in a sexual act means all parties are in agreeance to the act.
 Without consent, the act is considered an assault.

 Some important things to remember about consent include: